Vasco–Chennai Express

 The Vasco da Gama–Chennai Express is an express train belonging to Indian Railways that runs between Vasco da Gama, Goa and Chennai Central in India.
+This train is currently being terminated at SSS Hubbali Junction.

-It operates as train number 17312 from Vasco da Gama to Chennai Central and as train number 17311 in the reverse direction.
-It is currently the only direct train between Chennai and Goa.
+It operates as train number 17312 from Vasco da Gama to MGR Chennai Central and as train number 17311 in the reverse direction.
+It used to be the only direct train service between Chennai and Goa.

 Coaches

-The Vasco da Gama–Chennai Express presently has one AC 2 tier, two AC 3 tier, eleven Sleeper class and seven General Unreserved coaches.
+The Huballi–Chennai Express presently has one AC 2 tier, two AC 3 tier, eleven Sleeper class and seven General Unreserved coaches.

 As with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.